zeryx/zeryx-home-automation/README.md

 - HVAC state and action
 - Recent events log

-## Limitations
+## Disclaimer
-- This script assumes a single-phase boiler with significant lag time.
-- Relies on the accuracy and availability of Home Assistant sensors.
-- Author assumes no responsibility for any damages to your ecobee or furnace, make sure to adjust the settings for your own circumstances.
+The author does not assume any responsibility for damages to your furnace, Ecobee, or any other equipment resulting from the use of this software.